manouslinard/django-marketplace/README.md

 ```
 The EMAIL_ACC and EMAIL_KEY variables are used to send email verification.
 Make sure to have configured your email account correctly so it will be available to send email verifications.
 <br>
 Also, in PAGE_DOMAIN variable, you put your website domain (it is used for the link for email verification).
-In docker, page domain is http://localhost:1337/ while in local run it is http://localhost:8000/
+The project's page domain is usually http://localhost:8000/
 <br>
 It is important for the .env file to stay in the .gitignore file (so no sensitive information is leaked).
 Any further sensitive variables should be handled in this way.